manifold-lang/manifold-frontend/README.md

 ### Explicit Static vs Dynamic

-Values may be constrained in whether they may be static or dynamic using annotations.
-For example, we can mandate that `width` is known statically (at compile time) by defining it as
+Values may be explicitly constrained to being knowable at compile time or run time using annotations.
+For example, we can require that `width` is known statically (at compile time) by defining it as

 ```
 @static Integer width